adedolapoadegboye/NMEA-Parser-Logger/README.md

 - **Invalid Data**: Proprietary or unrecognized NMEA sentences are ignored, and errors in parsing are logged.
 - **Serial Connection Errors**: Issues with the serial port are caught and logged without crashing the program.
 - **File Formatting**: Ensure there are no spaces between consecutive lines in input files.
-Spaces are treated as end-of-file and may cause parsing issues.
+Spaces are treated as end-of-file and may cause premature termination of program execution.

 ---